pdrhlik/blog/content/page/about.md

 description = "Well, this is me."
 +++

-## About me, profesionally
+## About me, professionally

 I'll just tell you a bit here.
-You can find more details at my [LinkedIn profile](https://www.linkedin.com/in/patrik-drhlik/).
+You can find more details on my [LinkedIn profile](https://www.linkedin.com/in/patrik-drhlik/).

 My name is Patrik Drhlík and I consider myself to be a data scientist.
-I gained my Master's degree at the [Teechnical University of Liberec](https://www.tul.cz/en/), Czech Republic in Computer science.
+I gained my Master's degree at the [Technical University of Liberec](https://www.tul.cz/en/), Czech Republic, in Computer science.
 I am currently pursuing my PhD at the same university and I'm also doing some freelancing.

 I mostly work with R, analysing data.
 But I have a very strong background in web and database development.